boundtotheearth/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :bulb: If a certain search prefix is used more than once, the last entry will be used.
-`find n/a n/b n/c` will only search for items that contain`c` in their name.
+`find n/a n/b n/c` will only search for items that contains `c` in their name.

 </div>